 - ⅔ cup bread crumbs, I usually use panko

 - 1 teaspoon salt

-Recipe Source: My Kitchen Cafe (teriyaki sauce inspiration from here)
+Recipe Source: updated an old recipe from my site archives (teriyaki sauce inspiration from here)